-Over the years of seeing all the people he’d lost to gun violence, Grady Morgan says hearing that someone had died began to lose its shock value.
-He says part of the reason that so many kids get involved in the violence is because they spend so much time on the street trying to make money, hanging with friends, playing around, and sometimes trying to escape what’s happening at home.
+Grady Morgan has lost more than a few loved one to gun violence, and he says hearing that someone died began to lose its shock value for him.
+Grady believes part of the reason so many kids get involved in the violence is that they spend so much time on the street—trying to make money, hanging with friends, playing around, and sometimes trying to escape what’s happening at home.
 Eventually, the street feels more like home than their own homes.

 Putting an end to gun violence is a little more complicated than putting the bad guys behind bars.
-In fact, Morgan says it’s hard to tell who good guys even are, especially when it comes to the police.
+In fact, Grady says it’s hard to tell who the good and bad guys even are, especially when it comes to the police.
 He recounts incident after incident where police intervention only exacerbated the problem at hand.

-As a mediator at Philadelphia CeaseFire, Morgan spends his days talking to kids about how his life has been colored by gun violence over the years so that they learn from his mistakes.
-Having collected painful memories of all the people he’s lost, Morgan seems to know everything there is about gun violence in his neighborhood.
-He knows most of his community members by name, who the major players on the streets are, and he knows that if you want anyone in the community to take you seriously you need to have earned some respect.
-Most importantly, Morgan knows that fear won’t fix the damage gun violence has wreaked on his city.
+As a mediator at Philadelphia CeaseFire, Grady spends his days talking to kids about how his life has been affected by gun violence over the years, and he hopes that they can learn from his mistakes.
+Grady recollects painful memories of all the people he’s lost, and he’s an expert on gun violence in his North Philly neighborhood.
+He knows most of his community members by name, who the major players on the streets are, and that you need to earn respect if you want anyone in the community to take you seriously.
+Most importantly, Grady knows that fear won’t fix the damage gun violence has wreaked on his city.
 “We’ve gotta do that,” he states firmly.

 “I’ve been locked up for attempted murder.
 I've been locked up for homicide … I’ve been locked up for gun charges.
 It’s public record you can just go look it up.
-I was blessed to find this job after I got home from jail … I had to come home from jail for a drug case and it wasn’t even my case … but just keeping yourself in that environment - all 3 of us ended up getting locked up.”
+I was blessed to find this job after I got home from jail … I [was in] jail for a drug case and it wasn’t even my case … but just keeping yourself in that environment - all three of us ended up getting locked up.”

-“But when I came home I just woke up … I had to wake up and say, “If you keep doing this, you’re going to die, or end up murdering somebody.’ … Then when I had my daughter it was like things really slowed down.
+“When I came home, I just woke up … I had to wake up and say, ‘If you keep doing this, you’re going to die, or end up murdering somebody.’ … Then when I had my daughter it was like things really slowed down.
 [Before] it was just about money and things … Now it’s like, man, you just gotta get a job.
 It’s over.
-Get your life together … I've got things to live for.
-I got a lot of people counting on me, and I got a child so I gotta pave a way for her … She don't even know my past.
-I’m a whole different person to her.”
+Get your life together … I got a lot of people counting on me, and I got a child so I gotta pave a way for her … She don't even know my past.
+I’m a whole different person to her.

-“When you start to talk you gotta have some type of credibility so they know that you’re understanding where they coming from you know.
-And then you just ease your way in the situation, you don't just tell them what do.
+“When you start to talk you gotta have some type of credibility so they know that you’re understanding where they coming from.
+And then you just ease your way in the situation, you don't just tell them what to do.
 You find your way to the root of the problem, you find out how did it start.
-[Then I’m gonna] really make you feel like you ready to do the dumbest thing ever … Sometimes [I] come off harsh but … I'm not there to be like ‘aw man you shouldn't do that’ … I’m gonna be like ‘dude, you acting nutty, man.’
+[Then I’m gonna] really make you feel like you ready to do the dumbest thing ever … Sometimes [I] come off harsh but … I'm not there to be like ‘Aw man, you shouldn't do that’ … I’m gonna be like ‘Dude, you acting nutty, man.’

 “We tryna mentor them and stop them from doing something.
 We not tryna get them locked up, that's the cops' job.
 They get paid to do a job, we get paid to try to preserve life.”